KusionStack/kusionstack.io/docs/karpor/2-concepts/3-glossary.md

 ## Resource Group

 **A resource group is a logical organizational structure** used to combine related `Kubernetes` resources for a more intuitive view, search, and insight experience.
-For example, an `Application` named `mockapp` resource group can be created to includes a `Namespace`, a `Deployment`, and multiple `Pods`, all with a specific label such as `application_name: mockapp`.
+For example, an `Application` named `mockapp` resource group can be created to includes a `Namespace`, a `Deployment`, and multiple `Pods`, all with a specific label such as `app.kubernetes.io/name: mockapp`.

-`Karpor` supports three default resource groups out-of-the-box - `Cluster`, `Kind`, and `Namespace` - as well as user-defined resource group rules.

 ## Resource Group Rule

 **A resource group rule is a set of conditions** that guide the decision-making process for putting specific resources into appropriate resource groups.
 These rules aim to organize resources into logical units based on properties such as `annotations`, `labels`, `namespace`, and so on.
-For example, to define an Application resource group rule, you can specify the `app.kubernetes.io/name` `annotation` as a grouping condition.
+For example, to define an Application resource group rule, you can specify the `app.kubernetes.io/name` annotation as a grouping condition.

+`Karpor` has a preset resource group rule - `Namespace` - as well as custom resource group rules.

 ![](assets/3-glossary/image-20240326171327110.png)